fedoranimus/todoist-api/source/includes/_urlschemes.md

 Scheme | Description
 ------ | -----------
-todoist://label | Opens an specific label using the id of the label.
+todoist://label | Opens a specific label using the id of the label.

 The `todoist://label` scheme accepts the following required value: